 - (1) The fee for Parenting NE is \$300.00.
 The fee for Financial NE is \$600.00.
 Unless otherwise ordered by the Court, the NE fees shall be shared equally between the parties.
 Fees may be waived or reduced for those participants who are found to be indigent. - (2) In the event the case requires more than one NE session, the Court may order the parties to pay an additional \$300.00 for Parenting NE and \$600.00 for Financial NE.
 The Court shall take into consideration the parties' financial circumstances when ordering additional fees. - (3) Fees shall be paid a minimum of 14 days before the scheduled NE session.
-Failure to submit the fee 14 days in advance may result in cancellation of the NE session. - (4) Should the parties resolve the contested issues prior to the NE session, the parties may submit a signed agreement to the judge or assigned magistrate.
+Failure to submit the fee 14 days in advance may result in cancellation of the NE session.

+(4) Should the parties resolve the contested issues prior to the NE session, the parties may submit a signed agreement to the judge or assigned magistrate.
 If the agreement is acceptable to the Court and if the agreement is submitted to the judge or assigned magistrate at least 14 days prior to the scheduled NE session, the NE fees may be refunded.

-39.08 Neutral Evaluation Session Procedure.
+39.07 Neutral Evaluation Session Procedure.

 - (A) A team of two Evaluators shall be appointed to conduct the NE session.
 The magistrate assigned to the underlying case shall not be an Evaluator in the NE process. - (B) At the NE session, the Evaluators will oversee the discussion to allow each party and/or attorney the opportunity to be heard in an atmosphere of cooperation and respect. - (C) Unless otherwise permitted by the Evaluators: - (1) When a party is represented by an attorney, the party shall have 15 minutes to present his or her case/issues to the Evaluators.
-The party's attorney is then allowed 5 minutes to present.

-- (2) A self-represented party and the guardian ad litem, if appointed, shall each be allotted the entire 20 minutes to present. - (3) The Evaluators may ask each party questions to clarify the issues, if necessary. - (D) After the parties' presentations, the Evaluators will consult privately to discuss the strengths and weaknesses of each party's position and to discuss probable outcomes for the parties.
+The party's attorney is then allowed 5 minutes to present. - (2) A self-represented party and the guardian ad litem, if appointed, shall each be allotted the entire 20 minutes to present. - (3) The Evaluators may ask each party questions to clarify the issues, if necessary. - (D) After the parties' presentations, the Evaluators will consult privately to discuss the strengths and weaknesses of each party's position and to discuss probable outcomes for the parties.
 The Evaluators will then present their feedback and recommendation to the parties and their attorneys, if represented. - (E) The parties will be given an opportunity to consult privately with their attorneys to review and discuss the Evaluators' feedback.
 The parties will then reconvene to discuss the results and attempt resolution. - (F) If the parties come to a full or partial agreement, the Evaluators may require the agreement to be reduced to written form and submitted to the judge or assigned magistrate.
 The matter may be referred to other dispute resolution programs if some issues still need resolved. - (G) Evaluators are prohibited from offering legal advice.
-However, Evaluators may encourage referrals to legal counsel and other support services for all parties. - (H) A party or counsel who has a comment or complaint regarding the performance of an Evaluator shall call the Court Staff Attorney to discuss the matter.
+However, Evaluators may encourage referrals to legal counsel and other support services for all parties.

-39.09 Domestic Abuse and Domestic Violence.
+39.08 Domestic Abuse and Domestic Violence.